 Last night, Bette Midler chose to mock Malania.

 Bette's hard and she's rough and she's street and she's tacky.
 And she demonstrated it last night with her Tweet.
 She should be ashamed of herself.

-United States is a nation of many immigrants.
+The United States is a nation of many immigrants.
 Bette spat on every one last night.
 What Malania had to say didn't matter to Bette.
 She just wanted to mock Malania.

 Bette looks hard, tough and mean-spirited.
 It's a look she's known for in the industry.